-The header section of this screenshot I made for this Generate Press tutorial shows an image logo.
+The header section of this screenshot, that I made for this Generate Press tutorial, shows an image logo.
 If you prefer you could use text for the site title and add a text tagline.
 You can align the site title or image logo to the left, right or center.

 Social Media Icons

 The social media icons are added using the Lightweight Social Icons plugin.
 After installing the plugin, you just drag the Lightweight Social Icons widget into the header widget area.
 Then choose an icon from the list, such as Facebook and type your social media page URL in to a box.